 Jason has been shooting professionally for over 16 years.
 He began his photographic journey after realizing that some photographers could not capture the visions he had for the multiple projects that ge was a graphic designer for.

-Izell is a native of Michigan who resides currently in Glendale, CA. He is pursuing his career in tech, and he continues to participate in advocacy in healing informed practices for youth.
-He is a lead facilitator for boys and girls through his work with Center for the Empowerment of Families and the Dance for Healing Project.
+Izell is a native of Michigan who resides currently in Glendale, CA. He is pursuing his career in the tech industry as a Project Manager, and he continues to participate in advocacy in healing informed practices for youth.
+He is a lead facilitator and case manager for boys and girls through his work with Center for the Empowerment of Families, Healing Captured, and other programs throughout LA County.

 Da’Shaunae specializes in documentary, editorial and commercial photography.
 Her main objective help her students explore their “FEELINGS" through photography.

 "If I can evoke something meaningful from your soul I have fulfilled my purpose.” - CEF Healing Captured Teaching Artist, Da’Shaunae,